 Languages are taught communicatively, using a wide range of resources.
 New vocabulary and structures are introduced through the media of speaking and listening, and are then reinforced through reading and writing.
-Regular use is made of the school's intranet and internet facilities, whilst the department has interactive whiteboards in each of its five classrooms.
-The textbooks used in the Third Year are Tricolore Total 3 for French, Echo 3 for German and Listos 1 for Spanish.
+Regular use is made of the school's internet facilities, as well as quizlet and languagenut, whilst the department has interactive whiteboards in each of its five classrooms.
+The textbooks used in the Third Year are Expo 3 Rouge for French, Echo 3 for German and a booklet for Spanish.